dentures-vs-implants

 3. Healing time: The process of osseointegration, where the implant fuses with the jawbone, requires several months of healing before the final restoration can be attached.

 Both dentures and implants offer solutions for missing teeth, each with advantages and considerations.
 While dentures provide a more affordable and non-invasive option, implants offer superior stability, longevity, and preservation of jawbone health.
+Choosing dental implants may also involve a more detailed consultation with an implant dentist to ensure the procedure is right for you.

 Scroll to Top